Safe driving for seniors

 What you’ll learn

-• The effects of aging on your driving.
+• The effects aging can have on your driving.

-• Driver problem areas such as yielding the right of way, speeding, following distances, sharing the road, road signs, and signals.
+• Driver problem areas such as yielding, speeding, following distances, sharing the road, road signs, and signals.

-• What effects medications and alcohol can have on your driving.
+• The effects medication and alcohol have on your driving.

 How to apply for an insurance discount

-After you’ve completed the 8-hour collision prevention course, you’ll be issued a certificate.
-Contact your insurance company to get instructions about how to send them the certificate or find out what your insurance rate reduction will be.
+After you've completed an 8-hour collision prevention course, you'll be issued a completion certificate.
+Contact your insurance company to get instructions on how to submit the certificate and find out what your insurance rate reduction will be.

 AAA Washington